A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Experiments and Results

 \subsection{Precision-Recall Trade-off}

 To understand the trade-off between precision and recall across different systems, we evaluate the systems using a precision-recall curve.
 We employ a common re-scoring model to compute the confidence level for all system extractions in this process.
-The model used for re-scoring is an independent Seq2Seq model, trained by using the `\textit{product name}' as the input and the `\textit{attribute: value}' string as the output, utilizing the same training data.
+The model used for re-scoring is an independent Seq2Seq model, trained by using the \emph{product title} as the input and the `\textit{attribute: value}' string as the output, utilizing the same training data.
 The model computes the confidence level associated with any given attribute-value pair by accumulating the log probabilities for every token present within the output string.
 We found that the model provides us with better-calibrated scores for an attribute-value pair generated by any of the systems.
-By applying uniformly spaced thresholds between 0 and 1 for the confidence values, we created the Precision-Recall curve shown in \Cref{fig:pr-curve-main}.
-Upon inspection, it was clear that \shortname{}'s performance significantly eclipsed that of other models.
+Using the results from the manually evaluated (2K) set, we applied uniformly spaced thresholds between 0 and 1 for the confidence values to create the Precision-Recall curve shown in \Cref{fig:pr-curve-main}.
+Upon inspection, it was clear that \shortname{}'s performance significantly eclipsed that of baselines.
 Across most of the curve, \shortname{} achieves a higher precision for a given recall, demonstrating its power.
+Further, the AUC in case of NER-AVE and Seq2Seq-AVE are 0.51 and 0.48 respectively, while that of \shortname{} is 0.76.
 This substantiates the superior quality and efficacy of the \shortname{} system.